The Mountain Goats: 2010–2024: Merge Records years

 Peter Hughes announced his departure from the band in August 2024, citing "health and sanity" concerns among other reasons.

 2025–present: Independent years

 In September 2025, Darnielle announced a new album, Through This Fire Across from Peter Balkan, to be released on the Mountain Goats' own independent label, Cadmean Dawn, after fifteen years with Merge Records.
 The album was released on November 7, 2025.
 Darnielle explained that Through This Fire Across from Peter Balkan was originally inspired by a dream Darnielle had.
 He wrote, "I transcribed what I could remember of it into the note-taking app I keep on my phone.
-The note reads: “through this fire across from peter balkan #dream.
-It was the title of a work, not sure which form.”
+The note reads: 'through this fire across from peter balkan #dream.
+It was the title of a work, not sure which form.'
 The next time I sat at the piano to see if I had ideas, I got the notion of writing a work that proceeded from its title, and that tried to make real the dreamlike grammar of that title."

+The album Days was released on August 7, 2026, also via Cadmean Dawn.